NexusFi: Find Your Edge

 Entry: Enter when price crosses back inside the prior session's Value Area.
 Use a limit order at the VA boundary.

-Stop: Beyond the session's extreme (the rejected high for shorts, rejected low for longs) plus 2-3 ticks.
+Stop: Beyond the session's extreme plus 2-3 ticks.
 If the market retests and closes a 30-minute period beyond the extreme, exit.

-Invalidation: If A and B periods extend aggressively away from value (each printing new extremes with increasing range), reclassify as a trend day and exit.
-An Open-Drive that extends through 3+ tick levels in the first 15 minutes is not a rejection.
+Invalidation: If A and B periods extend aggressively away from value, reclassify as a trend day and exit.

 Value Area fade setup showing short entry below VAH with stop above IB High and POC target